Collapse of the Canadian Women's Hockey League: Background

 The Canadian Women's Hockey League was established in 2007 as a Canadian women's amateur senior league.
-It was originally led by a group of players, notably Lisa-Marie Breton, Mandy Cronin, Allyson Fox, Kathleen Kauth, Kim McCullough, Sami Jo Small and Jennifer Botterill, all of whom played in the original National Women's Hockey League before it folded.
+It was originally led by a group of players, notably Lisa-Marie Breton, Mandy Cronin, Allyson Fox, Kathleen Kauth, Kim McCullough, Sami Jo Small and Jennifer Botterill, all of whom played in the original National Women's Hockey League before it folded the same year.
 In 2009, the Clarkson Cup began to be awarded to the CWHL champions as the best women's hockey club in Canada.
-Throughout the first half of the 2010s, the league continued to grow and underwent a number of structural changes, including the dissolution of several teams, expansion into the United States, and the introduction of affiliations with certain men's National Hockey League (NHL) teams.
+Throughout the first half of the 2010s, the league continued to grow and underwent a number of structural changes, including the dissolution of several teams, expansion into the United States, and the introduction of affiliations with a number of National Hockey League (NHL) teams.

-In 2015, former Northeastern University Huskies player and entrepreneur Dani Rylan led the formation of the National Women's Hockey League (NWHL), after having been in talks to bring a New York expansion team to the CWHL.
+In 2015, former Northeastern University Huskies player and entrepreneur Dani Rylan founded a new National Women's Hockey League (NWHL), after having been in talks to bring a New York expansion team to the CWHL.
 The league would pay all of its players a salary of at least $10,000, the first women's hockey league to do so.
-Halfway through the NWHL's second season, however, the league announced massive salary cuts, cutting players' salaries by up to 50%, a move that the league cited as necessary for its sustainability.
-The league would continue to grow through later seasons, welcoming the previously independent Minnesota Whitecaps in 2018, although its relationship with the CWHL was strained, with several players raising concerns about the working conditions players faced.
+However, halfway through the NWHL's second season the league announced massive salary cuts of up to 50%, a move that the league cited as necessary for its sustainability.
+Despite the cuts, the NWHL would continue to grow, adding the Minnesota Whitecaps to its roster of teams in 2018.
+However, the league's relationship with the CWHL was strained, and several players raised concerns about the working conditions players faced in the NWHL.